TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 *Note:* A single commit should capture an entire "fix" of one kind.
 If, for example, you want to add a function to a C file and it's header, and you also want to update the internal contents of a completely different function in the same C file, you should do 2 commits.
 First, make the edits to the first function and header, then `git add file.C file.h`, `git commit -m "created function myFunction to do someStuff and added it to the header file"`.
 Then make the second edits for the contents of the existing function, and run `git add file.C`, `git commit -m "updated internal contents of thisOtherFunction to allow for specificUseCase"`.

+You can (and should) check the status of the current index regularly with:

+`git status`

+The printout is self explanatory and tells you which files have been added and files which have been changed and you might consider adding before committing.

 You can undo a `git add` before you have done a `git commit` with:

 `git reset <file>`

-- You can also use `git commit --amend` to substitute the previous commit with a new one:
+You can also use `git commit --amend` to substitute the previous commit with a new one.

 ```
 git commit -m "first commit"